Mill Creek Valley: Growth due to westward expansion

 By 1849, the Missouri Republican newspaper estimated that one-third of the city's population were emigrants.
 During the California Gold Rush, up to 800 emigrants arrived in St. Louis, bound for the western territory.
 People that stayed in St. Louis found that housing was limited and many stayed in slums.
 Without garbage collection and sewers, the city became increasingly polluted and unhealthy.
 A cholera epidemic spread throughout the city in the spring of 1849, essentially suspending business, church, school, and judicial activities.
 Two-thirds of the people who lived near Chouteau's pond, the filthiest area in the city, died of the disease by July 3.
-There was talk of draining the pond and installing a sewer system, which was weighed against voter's predilection for low taxes and apathy for the conditions of the poorest people in the city.
+There was talk of draining the pond and installing a sewer system, which was weighed against voters' predilection for low taxes and apathy for the conditions of the poorest people in the city.
 After a mass protest, a 12-person Committee of Public Health was established, led by Edward Bates (later United States Attorney General under President Abraham Lincoln).
 The powerful committee enforced sanitation ordinances, by removing waste, providing clean water, providing health care for the ill, ensuring residents disinfected their homes, and removing the dead for burial.
 Chouteau's Pond was drained due to cholera epidemics and pollution in 1852.